-- (a) Any manual wheelchair that has been (or has been requested to be) converted to a motorized wheelchair with the addition of a power add-on accessory; and - (b) Any manual wheelchair that has been (or has been requested to be) revised with a push-rim activated power assist device. - (4) "Power wheelchair" is a wheelchair that: - (a) Has been originally designed and constructed to be powered by batteries in order to meet the needs of persons physically unable to operate a manual wheelchair: - (b) Meets the requirement of either paragraph (A)(1) or paragraph (A)(2) of this rule; and, - (c) Is not a manual wheelchair that has been converted to a motorized wheelchair with the addition of a power add-on accessory or has been converted to a push-rim wheelchair with the addition of a push-rim activated power assist device. - (5) "Push-rim wheelchair" or a "push-rim activated power assisted wheelchair (PAPAW)" is a wheelchair that has a push-rim activated power assist device added to it. - (6) The dimensions for a standard wheelchair are as follows: - (a) The weight is greater than thirty-six pounds; - (b) The seat height is nineteen inches or greater; - (c) The weight capacity is two hundred and fifty pounds or less; - (d) For adult wheelchairs; - (i) The seat width is fifteen inches to nineteen inches; and
+- (a) Any manual wheelchair that has been (or has been requested to be) converted to a motorized wheelchair with the addition of a power add-on accessory; and - (b) Any manual wheelchair that has been (or has been requested to be) revised with a push-rim activated power assist device. - (4) "Power wheelchair" is a wheelchair that: - (a) Has been originally designed and constructed to be powered by batteries in order to meet the needs of persons physically unable to operate a manual wheelchair: - (b) Meets the requirement of either paragraph (A)(1) or paragraph (A)(2) of this rule; and: - (c) Is not a manual wheelchair that has been converted to a motorized wheelchair with the addition of a power add-on accessory or has been converted to a push-rim wheelchair with the addition of a push-rim activated power assist device. - (5) "Push-rim wheelchair" or a "push-rim activated power assisted wheelchair (PAPAW)" is a wheelchair that has a push-rim activated power assist device added to it. - (6) The dimensions for a standard wheelchair are as follows: - (a) The weight is greater than thirty-six pounds; - (b) The seat height is nineteen inches or greater; - (c) The weight capacity is two hundred and fifty pounds or less; - (d) For adult wheelchairs: - (i) The seat width is fifteen inches to nineteen inches; and

-- (ii) The seat depth is fifteen inches to nineteen inches; - (e) For pediatric wheelchairs the seat width and/or depth must be fourteen inches or less. - (7) "Consumer" is a medicaid-eligible individual. - (8) "Custom seating system" is a wheelchair seating system which is individually made for a patient using a plaster model of a patient, a computer generated model of the patient (e.g., CAD-CAM technology), or the detailed measurements of the patient to create either: - (a) A molded, contoured, or carved (foam or other suitable material) custom-fabricated seating system that is incorporated into the wheelchair base; or, - (b) A custom seating system made from multiple pre-fabricated components or a combination of custom fabricated materials and pre-fabricated components which have been configured and attached to the wheelchair base or incorporated into a wheelchair seat and/or back in a manner that the wheelchair could not be easily re-adapted for use by another individual. - (9) "Adaptive positioning devices" are components that are attached to a wheelchair to facilitate medically necessary, individual-specific posture control, and functioning and are listed as "adaptive positioning devices" under "Wheelchair Part I or Part II" in appendix A of this rule. - (10) "Personal residence" means the consumer's place of residence, if such residence is not a hospital or long-term care facility. - (11) "Long-term care facility (LTCF)" means a nursing facility (NF) or intermediate care facility for the mentally retarded (ICF-MR) as defined in section 5111.20 of the Revised Code. - (12) "Moderate impairment" means the individual has a moderate impairment of strength and tone which result in an inability to maintain functional or symmetrical postures; and/or flexible scoliosis; and/or flexible kyphosis; and/or dislocated hip with a leg length discrepancy of less than two inches; and/or fixed contractures of the hips/knees that cannot be accommodated by standard components (e.g., footrests, legrests).
+- (ii) The seat depth is fifteen inches to nineteen inches; - (e) For pediatric wheelchairs, the seat width and/or depth must be fourteen inches or less. - (7) "Consumer" is a medicaid-eligible individual. - (8) "Custom seating system" is a wheelchair seating system which that is individually made for a patient using constructed from a plaster model of a patient, a computer generated model of the patient (e.g., CAD-CAM technology), or the detailed measurements of the patient an individual to create either: - (a) A molded, contoured, or carved (foam or other suitable material) eustom-fabricated seating system that is incorporated into the wheelchair base; or; - (b) A eustom seating system made from multiple pre-fabricated components or a combination of custom fabricated materials and pre-fabricated components which that have been configured and attached to the wheelchair base or incorporated into a wheelchair seat and/or back in such a manner that the wheelchair could not be easily re-adapted for use by another individual. - (9) "Adaptive positioning devices" are components that are attached to a wheelchair to facilitate medically necessary, individual-specific posture control, and functioning and are listed as "adaptive positioning devices" under "Wheelchair Part I or Part II" in appendix A to this rulethe appendix to rule 5160-10-03 of the Administrative Code. - (10) "Personal residence" means the consumer's place of residence, if such residence is not a hospital or long-term care facility. - (11) "Long-term care facility (LTCF)" means a nursing facility (NF), which is defined in section 5165.01 of the Revised Code, or an intermediate care facility for the mentally retarded (ICF-MR) individuals with intellectual disabilities (ICF/IID), as which is defined in section 5111.20 5124.01 of the Revised Code. - (12) "Moderate impairment" means the individual has a moderate an impairment of strength and tone which result in an inability that render a person unable to maintain functional or symmetrical postures; and/or flexible scoliosis; and/or flexible kyphosis; and/or dislocated hip with a leg length discrepancy of less than two inches; and/or fixed contractures of the hips/knees that cannot be accommodated by standard components (e.g., footrests, legrests).